SURFnet/surf-token-based-access/phase-3/README.md

 In ownCloud GUI it would make sense if this became a share type (just like we did with federated shares) https://tst-miskatonic.data.surfsara.nl/

-SRAM shares can only be created from within the GNAP-RH app
+SRAM shares can only be created from within the GNAP-RH app.
+But they should be listed and revokable like other shares.